Open-EO/openeo-python-client/docs/cookbook/sampling.md

 Examples include extracting training data for model calibration, or computing the result for areas where validation data is available.

+An important constraint is that most implementations assume that sampling is an operation on relatively small areas, of for instance up to 512x512 pixels (but often much smaller).
+When extracting larger areas, it is recommended to look into running a separate job per 'sample'.

 Sampling can be done for points or polygons:
 - point extractions basically result in a 'vector cube', so can be exported into tabular formats.
 - polygon extractions  can be stored to an individual netCDF per polygon so in this case the output is a sparse raster cube.